stephane-martin/cydrogen/last_release_changes.md

 ## Added

-- Use cython --shared to make binaries smaller.
+- MasterKey.gen_random_buffer to generate pseudo-random data.

-## Security
+- pad and unpad functions.

-- Generate attestations of sdist and wheels for Github.
+- key exchange using the N variant.